modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![AddPlatform](../images/customerHosted/registerapplication13.png)

-1. Under Redirect URI enter the value that you obtained from Outputs sectuin of the ARM deployment for appAdminConsent
+1. Under Redirect URI enter the value that you obtained from Outputs section of the ARM deployment for appAdminConsent

    ![AdminConsent](../images/customerHosted/registerapplication14.png)